 Everypost integrates with RSS feeds, Flickr accounts and various other content sources, making it easy to access and share your content.

-One of the best things about Hootsuite is that their free version has a ton of versatility.
+One of the best things about the Hootsuite social media management platform is that their free version has a ton of versatility.
 For solopreneurs or small businesses, you may be able to get everything you need with the free account.
 Hootsuite also integrates with several marketing and social media tools.

 The streams you can create in Hootsuite show you everything you need to see in one dashboard, side-by-side.
 You can pick and choose what you see in each stream, including things like hashtags on Instagram or page feeds from Facebook.
 There’s no limit to how many tabs you can create and you can also rearrange them however you want, making Hootsuite a seriously customizable platform.